 - Discussion on Performance Attributes, BIM, Sustainability Resilience, and Other Topics of Interest, Panel Discussion

 June 23, 2022, 12:30 – 3:30 pm ET

-- Innovative Approaches to Masonry Education – Patrick Rand, NCSU, and Ece Erdogmus, Georgia Institute of Technology
+- Innovative Approaches to Masonry Education & Moderated Discussion on Virtual Education, and Current Classroom/Educational Challenges – Patrick Rand, NCSU, and Ece Erdogmus, Georgia Institute of Technology

 - What Students Should Know About Historic Masonry – Craig Bennett, Bennett Preservation Eng.
 PC

 Who should attend?
 The workshop is targeted towards educators at North American colleges and universities who teach or will be teaching masonry in architecture, engineering, and construction management.
 While those teaching actual masonry construction, or those outside of North America may find value in some topics, the focus will be teaching masonry design, detailing, construction, and maintenance/repair to undergraduate and graduate students preparing to be architects, architectural engineers, civil/structural engineers and construction managers using primarily U.S. based codes and standards.
 New faculty will find the workshop of value as they plan and prepare to teach masonry, and existing faculty will learn updates to codes, standards, materials, and practices that their students should be aware of.

 Workshop participants receive the following valuable resources and benefits, plus much more: